 STAGS students participate in physical education classes starting in Kindergarten three times a week.
 Classes consist of 45 minute periods for Kindergarten through 5th Grade and 50 minutes for 6th through 8th Grade.
 Throughout the school year classes focus on tennis, swimming, flag football, baseball, volleyball, basketball, golf, lacrosse, field hockey, soccer, softball, kickball, and frisbee golf.

 Math Counts is a national program focusing on problem solving for students who love math in 5th through 8th Grade.
 The program content covers basic mathematics to geometry and algebra.
-STAGS is fortunate to have Dr. Chang and other volunteers from Lockheed Martin to help the STAGS team.
+We is fortunate to have Dr. Chang and other volunteers from Lockheed Martin to help our team.
 The team practices all year culminating in a competition for 6th through 8th Graders at Lockheed Martin at the end of the school year.

 The Robotics Club is an afterschool program for students in 3rd through 8th Grade.
 This club is designed to get students excited about science and technology through the use of Legos and the Lego Mindstorm NXT Robot kit.
 Students who participate learn valuable structured problem solving and programming skills all while having fun.
 The program is structured in a way that the children build the robot, develop a step-by-step instruction set for the robot, program it, and then make corrections to the program based on the actions of the robot.
 Students in 3rd through 5th Grade participate in a recreational program centered around the lego kit contents and program module.
 Students in grades 6th through 8th Grade take this to the next level by developing more extensive programs via the computer and also have the opportunity to also participate in the First Lego League program and competition.
 This program is supported through contributions from the Wildcats Club and volunteers from Intel Corporation.

-The Yearbook Club publishes the STAGS Yearbook and is edited by parents and students through the use of an online program allowing multiple users to build and edit yearbook pages throughout the year.
+The Yearbook Club publishes the Yearbook and is edited by parents and students through the use of an online program allowing multiple users to build and edit yearbook pages throughout the year.